AliMehizel/AliMehizel/README.md

 - 🌱 I am currently pursuing my Master's degree in **Statistics and Data Science** at **ENSSEA**.

+- 🔬 Looking for potential collaboration or research opportunity in Statistics, Machine Learning or Data Science.

 - 🔭 I’m currently working on **NLP project**

 - 💬 Ask me about **Django, Vuejs, Machine learning, deeplearning**